-TOPP KIDS Summer Camp is open to school-aged children who have completed grade 3 – 6, as well as youth volunteers (13yr -16yrs old) from outside the program.
+TOPP KIDS Leadership Camp is open to school-aged children who have completed grade 4 – 6, as well as youth volunteers (13yr -16yrs old) from outside the program.
 Each age group has a specific set of responsibilities and expectations, but the intention is to find cohesion between everyone in a way that best supports children of all ages.
-Inclusion and privileges of the Leadership Initiative are not guaranteed and depend on participants abiding by the core values of INSPIRE, DEVELOP and LEAD.
+Inclusion and privileges of the Leadership Initiative are not guaranteed and depend on participants abiding by the core values of INSPIRE, DEVELOP, and LEAD.
 Participation in our Leadership Program can be terminated at any point if children are not adhering to the responsibilities and expectations outlined in their contracts.

 OUR FOUNDATIONAL VALUES

 It is our priority to provide children and families with a safe and reliable program that embodies exactly what summer is all about: FUN!
-We are a fully accredited summer camp with excellent and highly qualified staff who are committed to the safety and well-being of your children, while also focusing on making each and every day one that your kids will be talking about even when the next summer rolls around!
+We are a award winning summer camp with excellent and highly qualified staff who are committed to the safety and well-being of your children, while also focusing on making each and every day one that your kids will be talking about even when the next summer rolls around!
 Our team of leaders commits themselves to be positive role models and mentors for children of all ages, we are excited to build meaningful relationships with you and your children.
-Our daily camp schedule offers endless activities, both planned and spontaneous, that are sure to keep children engaged, happy and excited.
+Our daily camp schedule offers endless activities, both planned and spontaneous, that are sure to keep children engaged, happy, and excited.
 We believe strongly in fostering creativity and imagination and focus on creating a balance in each day between structured play and spontaneous play.
 Our diverse and dynamic range of activities is catered to the needs, interests, and qualities that are unique to every child in our care.
 From cooking to outdoor games, and from robotics to sports tournaments, we offer a full range of opportunities for children to play, grow, laugh & learn.

 OUR LEADERSHIP STAFF